 The Clean Energy Finance Corporation (CEFC) welcomes proposals from organisations seeking finance for investment-ready renewable energy technology, low emissions technology and energy efficiency projects.

-Up to half of the $10 billion CEFC’s funding will be invested in the areas of low emissions technology and energy efficiency.
+The CEFC’s funding will be invested in the areas of low emissions technology and energy efficiency.
 This includes technologies, systems, services or business models related to energy conservation or demand management outcomes.

 The CEFC seeks opportunity for co-financing smaller scale energy efficiency projects through third parties and financiers aggregating these transactions.